On the origin of the chemical bimodality of disk stars: A tale of merger and migration: acknowledgments

 \section{acknowledgments}

+TB thanks the anonymous referee for their careful reading of the manuscript and constructive feedback which helped to improve the quality of the paper.
 A special thanks goes to Melissa Ness for carefully reading this draft and providing extensive feedback which improved the quality of this manuscript a lot!
 TB thanks Rob Grand, Aura Obreja, Christoph Pfrommer, Andrea V. Macci\`o, Wilma Trick and Ivan Minchev for insightful discussions and Sven Buder, Hans-Walter Rix and David Hogg for fruitful feedback on an early version of this draft.
 TB acknowledges support from the European Research Council under ERC-CoG grant CRAGSMAN-646955.
 TB gratefully acknowledges the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (www.lrz.de).
 This research made use of the {\sc{pynbody}} \citet{pynbody} and {\sc{tangos}} \citet{tangos} package to analyze the simulations and used the {\sc{python}} package {\sc{matplotlib}} \citep{matplotlib} to display all figures in this work.
 Data analysis for this work made intensive use of the {\sc{python}} library {\sc{SciPy}} \citep{scipy}, in particular {\sc{NumPy and IPython}} \citep{numpy,ipython}.
 This research was carried out on the High Performance Computing resources at New York University Abu Dhabi; Simulations have been performed on the ISAAC cluster of the Max-Planck-Institut f\"ur Astronomie at the Rechenzentrum in Garching and the DRACO cluster at the Rechenzentrum in Garching.
 We greatly appreciate the contributions of all these computing allocations.